jpegleg/your_grace/README.md

 Added packages from after your_grace is installed are tracked in /opt/added/packages.list These are the only packages that can be removed while in your_grace, thus protecting the core system packages in that way.
 However the core system packages, and all packages, can also be upgraded with aptitude-based maintenance.
+And the added packages feature can by bypassed in the maintenance menu with the interactive aptitude option.

 Use on Debian 10 or Ubuntu etc.